cockroachdb/vendored/github.com/coreos/etcd/etcdctl/README.md

 # compacted revision 1234
 ```

-### WATCH [options] [key or prefix] [range_end]
+### WATCH [options] [key or prefix] [range_end] [--] [exec-command arg1 arg2 ...]

-Watch watches events stream on keys or prefixes, [key or prefix, range_end) if `range-end` is given.
+Watch watches events stream on keys or prefixes, [key or prefix, range_end) if range_end is given.
 The watch command runs until it encounters an error or is terminated by the user.
 If range_end is given, it must be lexicographically greater than key or "\x00".

 RPC: Watch